psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 Here is the [link to the final code](https://github.com/psisoyev/train-station-tofu/blob/master/service/src/main/scala/com/psisoyev/train/station/departure/Departures.scala#L24).
 Yes, the final version has slightly more lines of code, but it's a low price to pay for the clean code.

 Some people might be not convinced with the example above because they don't log inputs and outputs.
 Also, it's fine to have the validation service as a separate class.
-Actually, this is what we did with `Arrivals` service, as it's validation is much bigger and potentially could grow even more.
+Actually, this is what we did with the `Arrivals` service, as its validation is much bigger and potentially could grow even more.
-However, `Mid` concept can be used even in the validation service as well.
+However, the `Mid` concept can be used even in the validation service as well.
 [Have a look](https://github.com/psisoyev/train-station-tofu/blob/master/service/src/main/scala/com/psisoyev/train/station/arrival/ArrivalValidator.scala#L20).
 There are more ideas what you could extract to `Mid`:
 * tracing;
 * authentication;